Capital Rx

 [12:19] Justin Venneri: I'm curious what you've seen on the buyer side since you're talking to these folks.
 You know, you mentioned the seller offering a service to a limited number of buyers because they, to concentrate, they want to focus, they want to deliver value.
 When you're speaking to the buyers across industries, especially healthcare, of course, what are they saying?

 [12:37] Andrew Gordon, LSW: Yeah, I think a lot of them are starting to realize how important the RFP process is.
 So that's come up at many different conferences and even in just direct conversations with folks is sort of understanding that when you're in that RFP process, that's where the expectation setting is done.
 And so to be able to have a refined RFP that really looks at and sets forward these parameters of this is what an ideal partner would be.
-I need you to look through this and make sure that when you're submitting, you're aware of a lot of these things.
-Right.
-That may have changed over the last couple of years in those expectations.
+I need you to look through this and make sure that when you're submitting, you're aware of a lot of these things, right, that may have changed over the last couple of years in those expectations.
 I think that's a lot of where that focus is turning.
 Right.
 Is that upfront and allowing yourself to not waste your time.
 Right.
 In vetting different people and to put it out there and allow them to show you how great they can be.

 [13:20] Justin Venneri: Makes sense.
 Okay.

 [13:22] Andrew Gordon, LSW: So another thing I wanted to point out too, is that society today is lonelier than ever before.
-And so I think when, when that comes to mind.
-Right.
-We also have siloing of different business operations.
+And so I think when, when that comes to mind, we also have siloing of different business operations.
 And the way that I've been able to see this, right, is when you're calling folks and they're saying, hey, I actually don't have access to that information or you know what, Andrew?
 That really doesn't fall into my department.
 And so when there's those different comments that are being made, you kind of think to yourself, I mean, when we're in those patient facing roles, aren't we better off giving more information than not enough?

 [13:53] Justin Venneri: Yeah.
 Silos in healthcare are a whole separate discussion.
 We've had a couple of them regarding trying to get to value-based care and breaking down those walls so that it makes the continuum of care smoother, if you will, and allows for better information exchange across it.
 Any other points you'd like to make on misaligned incentives before we move on?